 About RE Data Explorer

-The RE Data Explorer is the RE Explorer's flagship geospatial analysis tool for renewable energy development.
-Developed by the National Renewable Energy Laboratory, and supported by the U.S. Agency for International Development, the RE Data Explorer performs visualization analysis of renewable energy potential under user-defined scenarios that can be customized for specific locations.
-RE Data Explorer can inform prospecting, integrated planning, and policymaking to accelerate renewable energy deployment.
+RE Data Explorer is RE Explorer's user-friendly flagship geospatial analysis tool for analyzing renewable energy potential and informing decisions.
+Developed by the National Renewable Energy Laboratory (NREL) and supported by the U.S. Agency for International Development (USAID), RE Data Explorer performs visualization and analysis of renewable energy potential for user-defined scenarios that can be customized for specific locations.
+RE Data Explorer can support prospecting, integrated planning, policymaking, and other decision-making activities to accelerate renewable energy deployment.
 Here are some of the many unique qualities that set RE Data Explorer apart as an unparalleled tool to support renewable energy development: